 Fashala’s spectacular views of the ocean sets the perfect mood for a romantic gourmet evening.
-The restaurant serves fine dining cuisine featuring local produce from the surrounding waters and neighboring farms.
+The restaurant serves fine dining cuisine featuring local produce from the surrounding waters and neighbouring farms.

 Javvu is the resort’s all-day-dining restaurant.
 It features quality café dining in the day and refined Western cuisine in the evening, including prime steaks and seafood, with a touch of the Mediterranean.

 There are a range of water-based activities such as wave-surfing, kayaking, windsurfing, sailing or deep-sea fishing.
 Flat seas and dependable trade winds guarantee ideal conditions for sailing and windsurfing.
 For diving enthusiasts, there are more than 25 dive sites teeming with marine life.
-The land based activities include a fully equipped gym and Health Club, an entertainment center, an Eco Center, a children's cool zone and two tennis courts.
+The land based activities include a fully equipped gym and Health Club, an entertainment centre, an Eco Centre, a children's cool zone and two tennis courts.
 The Shangri-La boasts the only golf course in the Maldives, covering nine holes.
-There are also five neighboring islands which are linked together by a 17-kilometer road along which guests can do cycling trips.
+There are also five neighbouring islands which are linked together by a 17-kilometre road along which guests can do cycling trips.